WiiLink24/web/src/content/guide/Install.md

 <l class="notice generic fullwidth">WiiLink never stores your personal data.
 For more information on what is used, read our [Privacy Policy](/privacy-policy).</l>

-<l class="notice info fullwidth">Adding your Personal Information to the Address Information Settings will allow the Photo Prints Channel to send images to your email that you created using it, and the Food Channel to deliver the Food to your House.</l>
+<l class="notice info fullwidth">Adding your personal information to the Address Information Settings will allow the Photo Prints Channel to send images to your email, and the Food Channel to deliver the food to your house.</l>

-<l class="notice warn fullwidth"> You are responsible for entering your correct Address Information.
-Failure to do so may result in Emails and/or Orders not succeeding. </l>
+<l class="notice warn fullwidth">You are responsible for entering your correct Address Information.
+Failure to do so may result in emails and/or orders not succeeding.</l>

 ### Photo Prints Channel